AIPaPaCha/symbiotic-programming-index/docs/qc/studies/qc_foundational_interface.md

 Qc is not a catch-all, but an **interface**.
 It condenses the vast proliferation of benchmarks—291 today, and potentially thousands more—into a set of coherent, workflow-level quality commitments.
 To function as such an interface, Qc must be carefully scoped: broad enough to capture industrial-grade software requirements, but precise enough not to absorb the mandates of the other four dimensions.

-We argue that Qc is best represented by **four core sub-coefficients**: **Correctness, Efficiency, Security, and Conformance**.
+We argue that Qc is best represented by **four core sub-coefficients**: **Correctness, Efficiency, Security**, and **Conformance**.
 Together, they answer the practical engineering question: *can the code run, run fast, run safely, and run according to accepted practices?*

 ---